 A scene from the Leben der heiligen Altväter (1482)

-I take book endorsement pretty seriously: not in the sense that I have to agree completely with anything I endorse, but that I want my endorsement to be memorable, specific, and apt.
-I work pretty hard at writing an endorsement, and while writing them is pretty fast (some are less than fifty words!), reading the book (at least once) in order to endorse it takes just as long as the reading I would do in preparation for writing a review.
+I take book endorsement pretty seriously: not in the sense that I have to agree completely with everything in a book before I’ll recommend it, but in the sense that I want my endorsement to be memorable, specific, and apt.
+I work pretty hard at writing an endorsement, and while writing the blurb goes quick (some are less than fifty words!), reading the book (at least once) in order to endorse it takes nearly as long as the reading I would do in preparation for writing a full review.
 I wish I had written more actual book reviews over the years, but blurbing has been, for me, a related discipline.
-I decided to blurb a lot, and to hold myself to high standards.
+Some years ago I decided to blurb a lot (when asked), and to hold myself to high standards.

 Frederick Christian Bauerschmidt, The Essential Summa Theologiae: A Reader and Commentary (2nd ed; Baker Academic, 2021)